-- Put the pan back onto the medium ring and do the same with the sesame seeds.
-As they are smaller they won’t take as long to toast in the dry pan so be careful.
+- Put the pan back onto the medium heat and do the same with the sesame seeds.
+As they are smaller they won’t take as long to toast in the dry pan, so be careful.

 - Leave the seeds to cool a little before completing the next step.
 It should take about 15 mins for this.

 - Into the large bowl on top of the sunflower seeds place the rest of the ingredients (dried fruit & peanut butter).

 - Stir until they are all coated and it becomes a paste.